 Dead Horse Point is a 40-minute drive outside of Moab, but in the busy spring season (the best time to go, weather-wise) it could take you a bit longer.
 We arrived in town around 5 pm, quickly grabbed dinner to go from the food truck park downtown, and headed right back out to Dead Horse to make the 7:40 sunset.

 The drive is easy to do with any vehicle.
 The entire way is paved, and the only obstacle you may encounter are the free range cattle – just make sure to obey speed limits and be prepared to stop!
 If you stay to watch the entire sunset, you will be driving back in the dark and there are absolutely no streetlights.
 If you’re uncomfortable driving at night, just leave at least 30 minutes before sunset and you’ll be fine.
-The views are still outrageous any time of day!
+The overlook for the sunset itself is right at the parking lot, so there’s no hiking back in the dark.

 Where do I go?